ChenZhao89/FISOC_ElmerIce_ROMS_MISOMIP1_GMD/README.md

 # FISOC_ElmerIce_ROMS_MISOMIP1_GMD
-Data and code available for GMD paper
+Data and code available for GMD paper "Evaluation of an emergent feature of sub-shelf melt oscillations from an idealised coupled ice-sheet/ocean model using FISOC(v1.1)-ROMSIceShelf(v1.0)-Elmer/Ice(v9.0)"

 This directory should contain all the files and information needed to run the "Evaluation of an emergent feature of sub-shelf melt oscillations from an idealised coupled ice-sheet/ocean model using FISOC(v1.1)-ROMSIceShelf(v1.0)-Elmer/Ice(v9.0)" GMD idealised simulations.
 Input files are placed in subdirectories named by CTRL Coupling code